-North Korea Is Going To The Olympics In Pyeongchang.
+North Korea Is Going To The Winter Olympics.
 Here's Why That Matters.

 North Korean athletes will attend next month's Winter Olympics in Pyeongchang, South Korea, officials said on Tuesday, a small breakthrough after months of rising tensions between the two countries over Pyongyang's nuclear program.

-The decision goes beyond the two North Korean figure skaters that have qualified to compete in the games.
-The deal that emerged during rare talks between the two countries is a tentative signal of lowering tensions after months of nuclear and ballistic missile tests that have provoked sanctions and condemnation from the international community.
-And North Korean cheerleaders, as well as government officials and others, will travel to the south along with the Olympic athletes.
+The decision, announced on Tuesday, goes beyond the two North Korean figure skaters that have qualified to compete in the games.
+It is a tentative signal of lowering tensions after months of nuclear and ballistic missile tests that have provoked sanctions and condemnation from the international community.
+And North Korean cheerleaders, as well as government officials and others, will travel to the South along with the Olympic athletes.

+During the discussions, which took place at the first high-level meeting between the countries in two years, both countries also agreed to hold military talks to defuse border tension and to reinstate a military hotline, according to the South Korean government.

 But there was no indication that the two sides discussed Pyongyang's nuclear weapons program.
 While South Korea brought up the issue of North Korea dismantling the program, Pyongyang did not acknowledge it, South Korean officials said.